How to take smart notes - One simple technique to boost writing, learning and thinking - for students, academics and nonficiton book writers

 We write when we want to organise our thoughts and when we want to exchange ideas with others.

 Every intellectual endeavour starts with a note.

 the process of writing starts much, much earlier than that blank screen.

 This book aims to fill this gap by showing you how to efficiently turn your thoughts and discoveries into convincing written pieces and build up a treasure of smart and interconnected notes along the way.

 Like breathing, it is vital to what we do, but because we do it constantly, it escapes our attention.

 Getting something that is already written into another written piece is incomparably easier than assembling everything in your mind and then trying to retrieve it from there.

-self-control and self-discipline have much more to do with our environment than with ourselves; and the environment can be changed.
+We know today that self-control and self-discipline have much more to do with our environment than with ourselves.

 Having a meaningful and well-defined task beats willpower every time.